bkuhn/talks/ELC-2014/compliance.markdown

 + Plurality of my time since 1999 has been spent on GPL enforcement.
      + I'm probably the person most &ldquo;responsible&rdquo; for every major USA GPL enforcement action.

+# How GPL Works (Theoretically)

++ Copyright: the internationalized standard for authors' controls over works.

++ Use copyright license to grant permission.

++ Make permission conditional on giving your downstream the four freedoms.

++ This is the copyright law hack of copyleft.

++ Copyright rules require compliance with the license.

 # More Info / Talk License

 + URLs / Social Networking / Email: